Speech Language Pathology

 Prerequisite Coursework

-Students must have completed foundational coursework in biological sciences, physical sciences, social sciences, and statistics that meet the requirements to be certified as a speech-language pathologist by the American Speech-Language-Hearing Association.
+Students must have completed coursework in biological sciences, physical sciences, social sciences, and statistics that meet the requirements to be certified as a speech-language pathologist by the American Speech-Language-Hearing Association.
 Additionally, students must have completed undergraduate coursework in the field of communication sciences and disorders sufficient to provide the prerequisite knowledge to enroll in graduate courses.

-Students must have completed, or be scheduled to complete prior to the start of the program, coursework in the following content areas with a minimum grade of C- or higher to be eligible for admission to the program:
+Students must have completed, or be scheduled to complete prior to the start of the program, coursework in the following content areas with a minimum grade of C or higher to be eligible for admission to the program:

 • Phonetics